 Thermistor Definition

 A Negative Temperature Coefficient (NTC) thermistor decreases in resistance as its body temperature increases.
-In fact, NTC thermistors exhibit two characteristics, which make them extremely useful in a variety of applications.
-Their change in resistance is predictable and relatively large per degree change in temperature.
+In fact, NTC thermistors exhibit two characteristics, which make them extremely useful in various applications.
+Their change in resistance is predictable and relatively large per degree of change in temperature.

 Resistance-Temperature (R/T) Curves and Negative Temperature Coefficient

 Nine different materials are made, each with its own unique and predictable resistance-temperature characteristics.
-These characteristics are called “curves”.
-Thermistors are most often specified by their curve and by their resistance value at 25 0C.
+These characteristics are called "curves".
+Thermistors are most often specified by their curve and by their resistance value at 25°C.

-The NTC (Negative Temperature Coefficient) is the negative percentage resistance change per degree C. Our thermistors have NTC values at 25 0C ranging from -3.9%/0C to -6.4%/0C.
-Resistance values at 25 0C range from 300 ohms t 40 Meg Ohms.
+The NTC (Negative Temperature Coefficient) is the negative percentage resistance change per degree Celsius.
+Our thermistors have NTC values at 25°C ranging from -3.9% to resistance values at 25°C, which range from 300 ohms to 40 megohms.

 Thermal Time Constant

 The time constant, expressed in seconds, is the time required for a thermistor to indicate 63.2% of a newly impressed temperature.
-The time constant of a thermistor is you directly affected by the mass of the thermistor and thermal coupling to the environment.
-An epoxy or phenolic coated thermistor with a 0.095” O.D. will typically have a time constant of 0.75 seconds in stirred oil and 10 seconds in the still air.
+The mass of the thermistor and its thermal coupling to the environment directly influence the thermistor's time constant.
+An epoxy- or phenolic-coated thermistor with a 0.095” O.D. will typically have a time constant of 0.75 seconds in stirred oil and 10 seconds in still air.

 Dissipation Constant

-Dissipation constant is the power required to raise the temperature of a thermistor 1 0C above the surrounding environment.
+The dissipation constant is the power required to raise the temperature of a thermistor 1°C above the surrounding environment.
 Power is expressed in watts.
-The dissipation constant of a thermistor with a 0.095” O.D., coated with epoxy or phenolic, is typically 13 mW/0C in stirred oil and 2 mW/0C in still air.
+The dissipation constant of a thermistor with a 0.095" O.D., coated with epoxy or phenolic, is typically 13 mW/°C in stirred oil and 2 mW/°C in still air.

 Voltage/Current Requirements

-Very low current is required for a thermistor being used in temperature measurement, control or compensation applications.
+A thermistor with very low current is required for temperature measurement, control, or compensation applications.
 Current levels should typically be less than 100 mA for the thermistor to dissipate “zero power”.
-As previously discussed, power dissipation for a thermistor in still air is approximately 2mW/0C.
-Therefore, in order to keep the thermal error (self-heat) below 0.1 0C, the power dissipation must be less than 0.2mW.
+As previously discussed, power dissipation for a thermistor in still air is approximately 2 mW/°C. Therefore, to keep the thermal error (self-heat) below 0.1°C, the power dissipation must be less than 0.2 mW.

-Self-heating is desirable in applications such as air flow measurement and liquid level control.
-Standard epoxy or phenolic coated thermistors with 0.095” O.D. has a maximum power rating of 30 milliwatts at 25 0C to 1 milliwatt at 100 0C.
+Self-heating is desirable in applications such as airflow measurement and liquid level control.
+Standard epoxy- or phenolic-coated thermistors with a 0.095” O.D. have a maximum power rating of 30 milliwatts at 25°C to 1 milliwatt at 100°C.